 The point of a walipini is to allow for winter growing and in some cases more comfortable summer growing conditions.
 Since light is essential for plants to grow, a roof that allows for maximum light is needed.

-Similar to the reasons for sloping walls and berming around the walipini, having a sloped roof is necessary to control water flow too.
-The slope should angle toward the sun for optimal light exposure in the underground area.
-Yet, it should also divert water down and away from the interior of the walipini.
+Similar to the reasons for sloping walls and berming around the walipini, having a sloped roof is necessary to control water flow.
+Your roof should divert water down and away from the interior of the walipini.

 Rain Collection Methods